Riddhi3092002/Human-Activity-Recognition-with-Smartphones-using-Machine-Learning-models/README.md

 ## Conclusion
 -The project demonstrates the effectiveness of machine learning models in classifying human activities using smartphone sensor data.
--The SVM model achieved the highest accuracy, followed by Random Forest and KNN.
+The SVM model achieved the highest accuracy, followed by Random Forest and KNN.